Tamara Ecclestone

 Tamara Ecclestone Rutland (born 28 June 1984) is an English model, socialite, television personality, and the daughter of Bernie Ecclestone, the former chief executive of the Formula One Group, and Slavica Radić.

 Early life

-Ecclestone was born in Milan, Italy, the daughter of former Armani model Croatian-born Slavica Radić and English Formula One billionaire Bernie Ecclestone.
+Ecclestone was born in Milan, Italy, the daughter of former Armani model Slavica Radić born in Croatia in a Serbian family and English Formula One billionaire Bernie Ecclestone.
 She has a younger sister, Petra Ecclestone.
 She was educated at Francis Holland School in London and Benenden School in Kent.
 She speaks English, Croatian, and Italian.

 Career

 Ecclestone was the presenter of Sky Sports Italia's coverage of the 2009 Formula 1 season.
 She has also been involved in a range of other lifestyle and glamour productions after making her television debut in 2006, presenting the Red Bull Air Race World Championship for Channel 4.

 In 2011, she starred in her own reality television show Tamara Ecclestone: Billion $$$ Girl on Channel 5.
 Ecclestone posed nude for Playboy in May 2013.
 Tamara's World premiered in October 2017 on ITVBe.